 A: The name sitaphal is a blend of two hindi words ‘sheet’ meaning cold and ‘phal’ meaning fruit which in itself suggests the cold potency of the fruit.
-The fruit has a cooling effect on the body is thus should be avoided to be eaten while having a cold.
+The fruit has a cooling effect on the body and thus should be avoided to be eaten while having a cold.

 A: Custard apple seeds contain amygdalin, a substance which releases cyanide when it comes in contact with human digestive enzymes.
 Amygdalin contains cyanide and sugar which when ingested by the body gets converted into hydrogen cyanide (HCN).
 This cyanide can make you sick.

 A: It is not advisable to drink water immediately after eating a custard apple.
 Custard apples are rich in fibre, vitamin C, A and B6, and various antioxidants.
-Drinking water after consuming it can disrupt the proper functioning of digestive juices and enzymes and thus can stomach issues.
+Drinking water after consuming it can disrupt the proper functioning of digestive juices and enzymes and thus can cause stomach issues.

-A: Yes custard apple and sugar apple are the same fruit.
+A: Yes, custard apple and sugar apple are the same fruit.
 This fruit is called various names like ox-heart, buddha’s head, and cherimoya in different parts of the world and may slightly differ in its appearance as well.

-A: Yes custard apple and banana can be eaten together.
+A: Yes, custard apple and banana can be eaten together.

 A: Eating custard apple has been shown to stimulate and increase collagen production in the body.
 Collagen is a protein that gives the skin its elasticity, plumpness, and smoothness.
 As we age, collagen production becomes slow.
 This results in the formation of crease lines on the skin, sagginess of the skin, and wrinkly skin.
 Hence, it thickens and stimulates the production of collagen, therefore reducing the fine lines and wrinkles.
 Also, the compounds present in custard apple slow down the breakdown of collagen, improving the elasticity of the skin.